 I like ceramic decoration which is ambiguous and allusive – not figurative but abstract, or just hinting at figurative possibilities.
 A few marks on a surface can convey energy, movement, calm or emotion.
 Shapes and patterns, without being explicitly representational, can carry our thoughts to places which depend on our own experiences and memories.
 A surface with subtle complexity can give up its secrets over many viewings – those secrets come partly from the pot and partly from the viewer.

-Reduction-fired stoneware is my preferred medium, though I do occasionally make raku pots.
-My focus is on functional pots – vases, bowls, jugs, jars, dishes.
+Reduction-fired stoneware is my preferred medium.
+My focus is on functional forms – vases, bowls, jugs, jars, dishes.
 Depending on the piece I may use porcelain, white stoneware or a darker stoneware for the body.
-I often decorate my pots by making marks in one or more glazes on top of a different base glaze.
 I have experimented with mark making by pouring, brushing, spraying, sgraffito, rope rolling, faceting and fluting.
 I also enjoy making different glazes and seeing how they turn out.

 Before 2015 most of my work was fired in a gas top-loading kiln, but in April 2015 I fired my new wood-fired kiln (shown on the left) for the first time and most of my recent work has been salt/soda glazed in this kiln.
 The design of the kiln is derived from the Phoenix Fast Fire kiln developed in the US in the 1970s.
 In building the kiln I have greatly benefited from the advice of Jeremy Steward at Wobage.

 I am a member of the Southern Ceramics Group, chairman of West Forest Potters and am an associate member of the Craft Potters Association.